 - 1. Case Studies in which students have to answer problem solving and situation-identifying questions as they pertain to financial accounting. - 2.
-Critical thinking assignments where the students are given a legal situation and the students= must make a decision on how to move forward.
+Critical thinking assignments where a student is given a legal situation and the student must make a decision on how to move forward.